gcallah/BookReviews/pilkington.md

 Yet, in the West, the Roman polity survived another five centuries, while in the East it limped along until 1453 A.D.
 (The residents of what we today call "The Byzantine Empire" self-identified as Romans and understood the political unit in which they lived to be the Roman empire.)
-PP might respond that the Roman polity to change how government was organized several times over the centuries, and that is true.
+Pilkington might respond that the Roman polity to change how government was organized several times over the centuries, and that is true.
 But even so, the Roman example shows that instability can persist for quite a while.

-So, given that we know a polity can be in decline for a very long time, from whence comes PP's confidence that the demise of liberalism is nigh?
+So, given that we know a polity can be in decline for a very long time, from whence comes Pilkington's confidence that the demise of liberalism is nigh?
 He could well be correct, but I can also envision a future in which the death throes of liberalism extend over centuries.

-One aspect of liberalism noted by PP is its rationalism, in the pejorative sense of the word as it was used by [Michael Oakeshott](https://fee.org/articles/michael-oakeshott-on-rationalism-in-politics/), among others.
+One aspect of liberalism noted by Pilkington is its rationalism, in the pejorative sense of the word as it was used by [Michael
+Oakeshott](https://fee.org/articles/michael-oakeshott-on-rationalism-in-politics/), among others.
 Indeed, liberalism's reason for opposing heirarchy and involuntary relationships is that it deems them "irrational."
-However, in PP's understandable desire to discredit forced rationalist revamping of customary practices, he makes a claim I think is mistaken, when he criticizes the French revolutionaries attempt to establish decimal timekeeping by claiming: "the 24-hour day and the calendar that grows out of it are based on lived reality of night and day as it occurs on earth" (36).
+However, in Pilkington's understandable desire to discredit forced rationalist revamping of customary practices, he makes a claim I think is mistaken, when he criticizes the French revolutionaries attempt to establish decimal timekeeping by claiming: "the 24-hour day and the calendar that grows out of it are based on lived reality of night and day as it occurs on earth."

 I contend that the correct argument against the 10-hour clock is that the French revolutionaries had been hypnotized by the fact that they counted in base-10 into thinking that measuring everything in multiples of ten was somehow more rational than using any other divisor, such as 12 or 24.
 And since that belief was mistaken, there was no reason to do away with dividing the day into 24 hours: it is in truth more "rational" to use the conventional divisor, and not disrupt everyone's time keeping to switch to a different, and equally arbitrary, one.
-(For your consideration: it was the florescence of mechanical clocks that opened the way for dividing the day into twenty-four equal periods.
+(For your consideration: it was the spread of mechanical clocks that led to dividing the day into twenty-four equal periods.
 So wasn't this "natural" division already the result of society changing to meet the needs of a machine?)

-PP devotes an entire chapter to the mistakes liberal governments have been making in military strategy.
-Now this is an area in which I have no expertise, and so I am in no position to critique PP's case here.
+Pilkington devotes an entire chapter to the mistakes liberal governments have been making in military strategy.
+Now this is an area in which I have no expertise, and so I am in no position to critique Pilkington's case here.
 But I *can* (I hope) summarize
 it: liberal governments are bewitched by their belief in progress (so that later tech must always beat earlier tech), and their conviction that the price of something reflects its utility (so that a $100 million weapon must be better than a $90 million weapon).

-And thus they have spent way too much on very high-tech equipment and far too little on building up large quantities of cheaper but still effective materiel.
+As a result they have spent way too much on very high-tech equipment and far too little on building up large quantities of cheaper but still effective materiel.
 As an example of the strategic mis-steps possible due to this liberal bias, he cites the case of the Lancet drone, which costs around $35,000, but is very effective at taking out $11 million Leopard tanks.
-PP estimates that, once we take into account purchasing power parity (a technical macroeconomic concept we needn't dwell on here), "For every Leopard II tank Germany can produce, Russia can produce 683 Lancet drones."
-(109)
+Pilkington estimates that, once we take into account purchasing power parity (a technical macroeconomic concept we needn't dwell on here), "For every Leopard II tank Germany can produce, Russia can produce 683 Lancet drones."

 Along the way here, he claims, contra the liberal faith that higher prices mean commensurably higher quality, that "the market for military equipment is very likely not competitive."
-(121) However, this notable difference between government spending on the military and private spending is not something that would surprise any libertarian or public choice theorist.
+However, this notable difference between government spending on the military and private spending is not something that would surprise any libertarian or public choice theorist.
 So is this really a case where liberal ideology leads people astray?